melivesel/challenge-21-MERN/README.md

 ## Description

-This is a website that should let you search and save books, but there is something wrong with saving to the api.
+This is a website that will allow you to search books and save them to your personal list.
 ## Installation

 The deployed page can be found on [Render](https://challenge-21-mern.onrender.com).

 ## Usage

 This website will let you search books by name using the google API.
-As far as I can tell the framework is there to be able to login and save books, but I cannot figure out why it won't do it.
+You can create a login in order to save your choices and be able to come back to them at a later time.
+It uses Mongoose for the database, React for the user interface, and express and node for handling javascript on the front and backend.

 ## Credits